Calgary Flames: Jarome Iginla era and Western Conference champions (2004–2010)

 After seven consecutive seasons of not making the playoffs, the Flames finally returned to the postseason in 2004.
-They became the first team in the league's history to defeat three division champions en route to becoming the first Canadian team to make it to the Stanley Cup Finals since the Canucks in 1994.
+They became the first team in the league's history to defeat three division champions en route to becoming the first Canadian team to make it to the Stanley Cup Final since the Canucks in 1994.
 The Flames' first victim was the Northwest Division champion Vancouver Canucks, whom they defeated in seven games.
-It was the Flames' first playoff series win since they won the 1989 final.
+It was the Flames' first playoff series win since they won the 1989 Cup Final.

 The Flames then upset the Presidents' Trophy winning Detroit Red Wings in six games.
-After eliminating the Pacific Division champion San Jose Sharks, also in six games, in the Western Conference Final, the Flames earned a trip to the 2004 Stanley Cup Finals to face the Tampa Bay Lightning.
+After eliminating the Pacific Division champion San Jose Sharks, also in six games, in the conference finals, the Flames earned a trip to the 2004 Stanley Cup Final to face the Tampa Bay Lightning.
 Martin Gelinas scored the winning goal in all three series.
 The Canadian Embassy in Washington, D.C., flew the Flames flag beside the Maple Leaf, while Prime Minister Paul Martin dubbed the Flames "Canada's team".

-The final series went to seven games, with the Flames suffering a controversial non-goal in Game 6 at home.
+The final series went to seven games, with the Flames suffering a controversial non-goal in game 6 at home.
 Replays showed Martin Gelinas may have scored what would have been the go-ahead goal late in the third period; however, the referees never signalled a goal, and later replays were ruled inconclusive.
-The goal would have made Gelinas the only player in NHL history to score the winning goal in every playoff series en route to winning the Stanley Cup.
+The goal would have made Gelinas the only player in NHL history to score the winning goal in every playoff series en route to winning their first Stanley Cup in franchise history.
 The Lightning went on to win the game in double overtime, before winning game seven at home to capture the Stanley Cup.
 Despite the loss, 30,000 fans packed into Olympic Plaza to celebrate the Flames' run.

 The Flames did not raise their Western Conference championship banner for nearly 15 months, as the 2004–05 season was wiped out by a labour dispute.
 During the lock-out, team owner and chairman of the board Harley Hotchkiss attempted to save the season by engaging in discussions with National Hockey League Players' Association (NHLPA) president Trevor Linden.
 While their discussions failed to save the season, Hotchkiss was credited with easing tensions that allowed for a successful negotiation of a new collective agreement.